 An imaging lens's ability to accommodate a large sensor (image), source (object), or angular field of view (in afocal systems).

-An optical component that allows certain wavelengths or frequencies of light to pass through while reducing or absorbing all others.
-Types of filters include bandpass, longpass edge, shortpass edge, notch and rugate notch, color and dichroic filters, and neutral density.
+An optical component that allows certain wavelengths or frequencies of light to pass through while reflecting or absorbing all others.
+Types of filters include bandpass, longpass, shortpass, interference notch and rugate notch, color, dichroic, and neutral density.

 A type of ball bearing stage drive mechanism option.
 The 64 pitch screw is used for fine resolution positioning, but the head is not labeled for position readout.

-A type of mirror featuring a high reflectivity coating, such as metallic or multi-layer dielectric, deposited on one surface of the glass substrate, or the front surface.
+A type of mirror featuring a high reflectivity coating, deposited on the front surface of the glass substrate.
 Light does not pass through any glass before it is reflected, but the coating is not protected and is more prone to scratching and oxidization.